message/iata/PH.md

 - This does not apply to:
 - passengers with a diplomatic passport traveling on duty and their family members;
 - airline crew staying in the aircraft.
+5. Passengers must have travel insurance to cover COVID-19 expenses, with a minimum coverage of USD 35,000.
+- This does not apply to:
+- nationals of the Philippines;
+- passengers with a visa issued by the Philippines.
-5. Passengers must install the app 'TRAZE' on their personal device before departure.
+6. Passengers must install the app 'TRAZE' on their personal device before departure.
-6. Visa exemptions have been reinstated.
+7. Visa exemptions have been reinstated.
-7. Suspension of all visa on arrival facilities.
+8. Suspension of all visa on arrival facilities.